ihoru/instapaper-to-exist/README.md

 Usage of ./exist-instapaper:
   -days int
-        Number of days to consider for reading stats (default 3) -verbose
+        Number of days to consider for reading stats (default 3) -today int
+        Value to set for today's stats (default 0) -verbose
         Enable verbose logging
   -clean